cerkut/cerkut/README.md

 ### Hi there 👋

+I work on sonic and embodied interaction using model-based, neural sound and motion synthesis.

+🔭 Currently I am looking into deploying those by using academic/industrial MLOps practices.

+📫 You can get more info about me & my work at https://cerkut.github.io/

 <!--
 **cerkut/cerkut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.